getify/You-Dont-Know-JS/async & performance/apB.md

 It should be obvious from (at least!)
 Chapter 3 that promises are a very powerful tool in your async toolbox.
 But one thing that's clearly lacking is in their capability to handle streams of events, since a promise can only be resolved once.
 And frankly, this exact same weakness is true of *asynquence* sequences, as well.

 Consider a scenario where you want to fire off a series of steps every time a certain event is fired.
-A single promise or sequence cannot represent the waiting for all occurrences of that event.
+A single promise or sequence cannot represent all occurrences of that event.
 So, you have to create a whole new promise chain (or sequence) for *each* event occurrence, such as:

 ```js
 listener.on( "foobar", function(data){